cornell-dti/internbot/README.md

 2. Middleware (serverless functions that automatically scale to demand!) are in `src/routes/api/[endpointName]/+server.ts` and are just regular POST/GET handlers.
 The big complex one is /coffeechat -- the others are mostly getters and setters for the Redis database :arrow_down: .
 3. I went with Redis because Slack has apparently some pretty strict timeOut boundaries and I didn't want to run over (you're supposed to return 200 OK first, and then do your side effects, or something.
 I'd rather not.).
 It's just a super-fast key-value store that runs out of pure RAM so we'll never have many performance issues.
 It helps handle the fact that it spikes once a week a bit better too :arrow_down: .
 4. The cron job config is in vercel.json in root.
 It just describes the path to the endpoint to hit, and the cron config for when to hit it.
 I set it to mondays at midnight currently.
-5. There are some arbitrary constants throughout the code at the moment.
-The message template is in the `src/routes/api/coffeechat/+server.ts` file, as is the Channel ID for #coffee-chats.
-The password for users to access the dashboard in the first place is in `src/components/PasswordGate.svelte`.

-On Github, just opening a PR should run npm test which uses Vitest under the hood.
+On Github, just opening a PR should run `npm test` which uses Vitest under the hood.

 Once you're ready, just open a PR and I'll review it!